 Although it is not officially confirmed, many studies suggest that a high CTR can lead to a better page quality rating by Google.
 And a high quality score can have a positive impact on many other SEO factors.

 Example: Imagine you run an online store for running shoes.
 You are ranked 4th in the search results for the search term "best running shoes".
 By cleverly optimizing your Meta description and the title, you increase your CTR from 3% to 10%.
 This not only shoots up the Traffic on your page, but Google also notices that your offer must be very relevant to the search term.
-This can lead to you rising in the rankings and thereby even more Traffic you get.
+This can lead to you rising in the rankings and thus even more Traffic you get.
 A real domino effect!

 I hope it is now clear why a good CTR is so important in SEO.
 It is the door opener for many other good things that SEO can bring you.